Utah Deaf History and Culture

 Athletic Programs at the Utah School for the Deaf

-The number of USD students, on the other hand, declined as a result of mainstreaming.
+The number of USD students, on the other hand, declined due to mainstreaming.
 After Jerry Taylor's retirement as athletic director in 1987, Mike Hillstrom took over as coach.
 All sports, except for basketball and volleyball, were eventually phased out.
 During Mike Hillstrom's two-year tenure as coach, the sports program only had a junior varsity basketball team, with Tintic High School serving as the varsity team in 1986 and 1987.
-Teams from Tintic High School, Rowland Hall High School, Dugway High School, and Rich County High School competed against other small schools across the state.
-There weren't many basketball teams with perfect records at the time, and USD was one of them.
+Teams from Tintic High School, Rowland Hall High School, Dugway High School, and Rich County High School competed against other small schools nationwide.
+There weren't many basketball teams with perfect records then, and USD was one of them.
 It was a 0-10 score.
 Although many games were close, no one won.
 USD was dropped from the Utah High School Athletic Athletic Association the following year, in 1987-88, due to its low numbers and struggling situation.
 Instead, the team was sent to the Christian Athletic Association (CAA).
 The games were held at the USDB campus in Ogden, near 20th and Monroe, and the competition was fair.
 They also participated in a volleyball league put on by the CAA.
 "Due to the ongoing decline in numbers, the athletic programs were closed during the years 1988–1989," said Mike Hillstrom (Mike Hillstrom, personal communication, May 30, 2014).
 More information about "Dr. Robert G. Sanderson's Mainstreaming Perspective" can be found on this webpage.

 The Deaf community in Utah was devastated when the athletics program was closed down.
-The Deaf community as a whole has had a longer and more "widespread" involvement in athletics than many other communities.
+The Deaf community has had a longer and more "widespread" involvement in athletics than many other communities.
 Basketball, softball, ice hockey, and handball all had national sports organizations with regional connections.
-Each state had its own statewide sports organization.
+In addition, each state had its own statewide sports organization.
 Local chapters of state sports organizations were also present in some states.

 Did You Know?